Can AI power the Global Mapping and Quantification of Animal Suffering? The Pain Atlas Project

 Wladimir J Alonso, Cynthia Schuck-Paim

 Demis Hassabis is one of the key figures behind many technological advancements in AI.
 In his TED talk “How AI Is Unlocking the Secrets of Nature”, he illustrates a groundbreaking achievement where AI saved an estimated one billion year’s worth of research hours in molecular biology.
 Traditionally, solving the three-dimensional structure of a protein takes a PhD student 4-5 years, but with AI this could be done in minutes.
 In just one year, the AI-based AlphaFold project described the structure of the 200 million known proteins, which will greatly contribute to advance our understanding and treatment of many diseases.
 The capabilities of AI have the potential to revolutionize other scientific fields too, at a pace that is difficult to comprehend.

-We propose that one such field is the large-scale mapping and quantification of animal suffering, and that the analytical tools required for this task are already available.
+We propose that one such field is the large-scale mapping and quantification of animal suffering — and that the analytical tools required for this task are not only available, but can now be structured into a scalable, inspectable system.

 Recruiting AI to help quantify animal suffering

-To quantify affective experiences, we depart from a very different reality, since there is not yet any method that enables directly accessing subjective affective states.
+AlphaFold used AI by training a deep learning model on a vast dataset of known protein structures and their corresponding amino acid sequences, enabling it to predict new structures from new sequences.
+To quantify (negative or positive) affective experiences, we depart from a very different reality, since there is not yet any method that enables directly accessing subjective affective states.
 Therefore, different from proteins, there is no dataset of known correspondences that can be used by deep learning models.

 However, a method to estimate the key elements of affective experiences – duration and intensity – has been recently made available through the development of the Welfare Footprint Framework (WFF).
-Over the last few years, the WFF has been used to estimate the welfare impact of animal welfare reforms and interventions in different species.
-Although originally developed for use by researchers, the WFF is nevertheless highly suitable for use by AI, specifically in Large Language Models (LLMs) like OpenAI’s GPT series, Google’s Gemini, Anthropic’s Claude, and Meta’s LLaMA.
+Over the last few years, the Welfare Footprint Framework (WFF) has been used to estimate the welfare impact of animal welfare reforms and interventions in different species.
+Although originally developed for use by researchers, the WFF is particularly suitable for structured implementation in AI-assisted workflows.
+However, the role of AI in this process is not to replace scientific reasoning, but to accelerate structured analysis within a framework where assumptions, evidence, and intermediate steps remain explicit, inspectable, and open to revision.

 One particularly critical part of this process, where the WFF made its major contribution, is in the description and quantification of affective states.
 This is explained in more detail elsewhere, but in short, the method for describing negative experiences is performed with the Pain-Track (Fig. 2) and follows two basic stages: